 If you are in one of the at-risk groups, you can get your flu vaccine for free.

-The vaccine will also be free for all children who are aged 2–12 years in 2020.
+The vaccine is also free for all children who are aged 2–17 years.

 If you do not fall into one of the at-risk groups, check the cost with your GP or pharmacist.